MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 9. Go back to the **Anchor** wizard in the PC app, and then select **Next** two times (you can skip step 2 of the wizard if you took a picture of the location in the previous step).

 10. In step 3 of the wizard, select **Import** to import the picture that you took in step 8.
 Then drag it to the **Import anchor placement photo** box.
-When you've finished, select **Next** to move to the next step.
+When you're finished, select **Next** to move to the next step.

     ![Import button](media/circular-code-import-photo.PNG "Import button")